viraladmin/bitcoin_solo_miner/README.md

 ---

+## Critical Notice
+All versions prior to **v0.1.2** contain a bug in the mining process that prevents finding valid blocks.
+Upgrade immediately to v0.1.2 or later.

+---

 ## Show Support

 I make nothing creating and sharing the tools I create.
 I do it for my love of the space and my love of the people in the space.